benblack769/HW6/readme.md

 ### 3. Metrics

-Sustained throughput, the maximum offered load (in requests per second) at which the mean response time remains under 1 millisecond.
+Sustained throughput, the maximum number of blocking calls are processed by the cache (in requests per second) at which the mean latency remains about 1 millisecond.

 Hit rate, the number of gets which are in the cache.

-Latency?
+For, UDP, the package loss rate, the number of gets which are in the cache, but the UDP packet is lost or takes too long.
+This will not be studied due to time limitations.

 ### 4. Parameters